mchobby/micropython-zumo-robot/readme_ENG.md

 The Pololu Zumo Arduino based libraries have been ported to MicroPython. __The function names and method named have been preserved from C naming convention into the MicroPython implementation__, this will help arduino users to migrate to MicroPython.

-* [zumoshield.py](lib/zumoshield.py) : drive the Zumo motors and Zumo's line follower.
+* [zumoshield.py](lib/zumoshield.py) : drive the Zumo motors + interface to line followeer, Buzzer, Zumo button, Zumo LED, microcontroler LED and I2C bus.
 * [pushbutton.py](lib/pushbutton.py) : helper functions for buttons.
 * [zumobuzzer.py](lib/zumobuzzer.py) : Zumo buzzer helper.
 * [lsm303.py](lib/lsm303.py) : Helper for the 3 axis accelerometer/magnetometer.